jj-zhu/jj-zhu.github.io/index.md

 layout: page
 published: true
 ---
-I am a junior research group leader (equivalent to assistant professor) leading the Data-driven Optimization and Control Group, at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
+I am a junior research group leader (equivalent to assistant professor) at the [Weierstrass Institute for Applied Analysis and Stochastics, Berlin](https://www.wias-berlin.de/).
 Prior to coming to Berlin, I worked as a postdoctoral researcher in machine learning at the Max Planck Institute for Intelligent Systems in Tübingen, Germany.
 My Ph.D. study was in optimization, with William Hager at the University of Florida.
 ![learning and control](/images/atom.png)